teleprint-me/json-py-craft/docs/README.md

 - [JSON List Template Diagram](puml/json/JSONListTemplate.puml): Diagram showcasing the structure of the JSONListTemplate class.
 - [JSON Map Template Diagram](puml/json/JSONMapTemplate.puml): UML diagram for the JSONMapTemplate class.
 - [ConfigurationManager Diagram](puml/manager/ConfigurationManager.puml): UML diagram of the ConfigurationManager class.

+### Poetry and PyPI Build
+- [Build Scripts](build_scripts.md): Overview of the build process with Poetry for publishing to PyPI and TestPyPI, including usage instructions and script details.